 This may not be the first question that presents itself but it surely is one of the most asked.
 Usually, customers shopping for house plans find a home design that they fall in love with and want nothing more than to build that home for themselves.
 So naturally the cost to build a house becomes an underlying question.
 Potential homeowners are always looking for a way to reduce the cost of home construction and that starts with the house plans itself and how it can be built economically.
 On impulse, the building designer is called or emailed with that very question.
 My response to this question remains the same then, now, and in the future.

-Unfortunately I cannot provide you a figure on what it would cost to build the “insert plan name here”.
-This is a question that is best addressed by your home builder as the price can and do vary widely based on labor cost, material cost, and a host of other things.
+Unfortunately there is no exact hard number on what it would cost to build the “insert plan name here”.
+This is a question that is best addressed by your home builder.
+The price can and do vary widely based on labor cost, material cost, and a host of other things.
 I would suggest that you print a copy of the floor plan and elevation to show your builder.
 He can then evaluate the plan and give you a general estimate based on the cost per square foot and the finishes you would like.